OctopusDeploy/blog/blog/2019-03/autoapprove-database-deployments/index.md

 The nice thing about SQL is there are only so many schema alteration statements.
 This will allow us to use a regular expression (NO!!!!!!!!!) to parse the delta report.

-When I started going down this path, I forgot something key in my previous article.
-Pre-Deployment and Post-Deployment scripts.
+When I started going down this path, I forgot something key in my previous article: Pre-Deployment and Post-Deployment scripts.
 They would always be there.

 ![](autoapprove-deltareportwithnochanges.png)

 This leads to an interesting decision.
 When checking for no changes, what exactly should it be looking for?
 You will notice the full name of the file is included in the report.
 For example, `DbUpSample.BeforeDeploymentScripts.001_CreateSampleSchemaIfNotExists.sql` and `DbUpSample.PostDeploymentScripts.001_RefreshViews.sql.`  That leads to a couple of options.
 I can modify the code to exclude PreDeployment and PostDeployment scripts.
-Or, I can write my check for changes to look for files which match `DbUpSample.DeploymentScripts.*.sql.`  Personally, I like the idea of including all the scripts for a DBA to review.
-Not just the deployment scripts.
+Or, I can write my check for changes to look for files which match `DbUpSample.DeploymentScripts.*.sql.`  Personally, I like the idea of including all the scripts for a DBA to review, not just the deployment scripts.
 In my experience, complete visibility builds trust in the deployment process.
 Hiding scripts, or not including them, is a good way to destroy that trust.
-That being said, that is my personal preference, it is up to you and your DBAs as to how you want to accomplish this.
+That being said, that is my personal preference and it is up to you and your DBAs to choose how you want to accomplish this.

 ### Updated Database Deployment Process